Sewer Pipe Education

 Orangeburg (OGBG Paper Pipe)

-Period of common use: 1945-1972
+Period of use: 1945-1972

 Made from wood pulp and coal tar pitch.
 Widely used post-WWII due to metal shortages.
 Known for frequent failures.